TheSpecialNone/VBL/README.md

 ## What it does

-It handles the front office stuff so you don't have to do it all manually in a spreadsheet.
-Sign players, cut them, run free agency, track stats, all through Discord commands.
+It handles the front office stuff so you don't have to do it all manually.
+Sign players, release them, run free agency, track stats, all through Discord commands.

 ## Commands